I've finally killed something in the garden.

 But the asparagus is no more.
 You experienced gardeners will know that asparagus is a perennial that requires little care once established.
 It will grow along abandonded farmhouses for years.
 It turns out, however, that transplanting asparagus (truly an advanced gardening skill) was too tough for me.

 Here's the aspargus in 2010.
-I've perfected how low I can came back year after year for 10 years. |
+I've perfected how low I can hack cut it back.
+It

 Here's a closer view of the new bed, right after we planted it: